ionstage/jcore/README.md

 Remove a relation object from a component.

-### Make draggable component
+### Draggable components

 #### Draggable(component)

-jCore provides a build-in module for making draggable component.
+jCore provides a built-in module for making draggable component.
-You make a custom draggable class and set a component to make it draggable.
+You can make a custom draggable class and pass a component as an argument to make it draggable.

 #### Draggable#enable()